 - If it is a short trip – create a plan, with key places you want to visit

 - Look online and see if anywhere has discounts, or if there are free events happening

 2. Make use of annual leave and bank (public) holidays

-If you are working full time in the UK, you should get at least 27 days of annual leave PLUS bank holidays – that is a staggering 35 days of leave per year, in comparrison to our neighbours in Canada, which is a minimum of 9 days, plus public holidays.
+If you are working full time in the UK, you are entitled to 28 days of holiday per year, your employer may choose to give you bank holdays as part of this entitlement.
+However, as I work in the public sector.
+I get 27 days, plus bank holidays – that is a staggering 35 days of leave per year, in comparrison to our neighbours in Canada, which is a minimum of 9 days, plus public holidays.

 So if you are in the UK, you have no excuse!
 It doesn’t take a genuis to work out that you can take off a Friday and a Tuesday (with a public holiday being a Monday), and have a super long weekend somewhere in Europe (I’d avoid staying in the UK, the weather is notoriously crap)